-The date was chosen because it is St Richard's Day – which marks the life of St Richard, who was Bishop of Chichester from 1245 until his death in 1253.
+The date was chosen because it is St Richard's Day, which marks the life of St Richard, Bishop of Chichester from 1245 until his death in 1253.

-To get you started watch our Spirit of Sussex Day video, which shows you why we celebrate Sussex Day each year - read on for inspiration.
+To get you started watch our Spirit of Sussex Day video, which shows you why we celebrate Sussex Day each year.

 Many famous people have been inspired by Sussex: